10 Mar How to fix or remake old low-quality permanent makeup

 Old tattoo are often done with an old fashioned water-alcohol tattoo pigments.
 They are placed tightly, rigidly, deeply and for a long time.
 Therefore, the overlap by the new pigment works more short-term and the client should make the correction more often.
-If the old pigment does not suit at all, you need to make it half-blurred by laser and only then overlap.
+If the old pigment does not suit at all, you need to make it half-blurred by laser or CRC remover and only then overlap.

 - “What should I do to make purple eyebrows more natural”

 According to the laws of colors, to overlap purple color you should use pigments with an orange tint.